Download this guide

 Several of our clients have received six-figure sums by using mediation and there is no limit on the value of disputes that mediation can resolve.
 We have carried out mediations in areas such as land, contract and probate disputes, and have attended many mediations, either as a mediator or as one party’s representative.

 We accept referrals from lawyers, accountants, surveyors, businesses and direct from the public and have 10 offices throughout Bristol, South Gloucestershire and North Somerset, all with good meeting facilities.

-James Taylor’s fees to act as a mediator, based at our offices, for a three hour mediation between two parties can cost as little as £500 plus VAT per party, or £750 plus VAT per party for a full day.
+A three hour mediation between two parties can cost from £500 plus VAT per party, or £750 plus VAT per party for a full day.